slbailey/Retrovue/docs/operator/ContentLibraryWorkflow.md

 ### Troubleshooting

-- “Not ingestible” when enabling sync: add `--local-path` with a readable directory.
+- “Not ingestible” when enabling sync: add `--path-mapping` with a readable directory.
 - “Source not found”: use the exact name, external ID, or UUID.
 - Ingest dry-run shows actions but does not write; drop `--dry-run` to execute.
 - Use `--json` everywhere for scripts/automation.